melix/groovy-extensions-not-visible/README.md

 - `plugin`, a Gradle plugin which declares tasks which use the extension method
 - `consumer`, a Gradle project which uses the plugin above

-The plugin defines 3 different tasks:
+The plugin defines different tasks:

 - `dynamicGreeting`, a task which is using dynamic Groovy, and therefore requires the extension to be visible at runtime
+- `dynamicGroovyShellGreeting`, a task which is using dynamic Groovy, and executes the code in a Groovy shell
+- `dynamicGroovyStaticShellGreeting`, a task which is using dynamic Groovy, and executes the code in a Groovy shell with `@CompileStatic` applied
 - `staticGreeting`, a task which is using statically compile Groovy
+- `staticGroovyShellGreeting`, a task which is using statically compile Groovy and executes the code in a Groovy shell
 - `dynamicWorkerApiGreeting`, a task which is again using dynamic Groovy, but executes the task using the Worker API out-of-process

 ## Testing